Fight Charges for Illegal Possession of Firearms

 Every state sets rules regarding who may own a firearm and what actions may disqualify them.
 For instance, in California and many other states, people with serious mental health problems may lose the right to own guns.
 Below are categories the Department of Justice considers prohibited individuals:

-Federal agents only become involved when the prohibited person transports the ammunitions or firearms across state lines.
+Federal agents only become involved when the prohibited person transports the ammunition or firearms across state lines.
 However, many states have laws in place that make it possible to prosecute people matching many of the above descriptions and more if they are in possession of a weapon.

 What Are Some Types of Firearms That Are Considered Illegal?